Sweet Baboo: Career

 In July 2014, Moshi Moshi released a limited edition 12" vinyl collection of tracks recorded during sessions on Marc Riley's show on BBC 6 Music over the previous decade.
 The release was followed by a short series of performances named The Test Pressings Tour and a duo tour with The Pictish Trail.
 The duo returned to that set for a one-off performance at the 2015 Green Man Festival, where Black also performed a full-band set (featuring The Mavron Quartet) and as part of the bands accompanying H. Hawkline and Meilyr Jones.

 In December 2014, Black contributed vocals to Mowbird's Lady Lion EP on Shape Records.
 He also played saxophone on the track "Lady Low" from Teleman's 2014 debut album Breakfast.

 His following album, The Boombox Ballads, was released in August 2015, again on Moshi Moshi.
 The track "You Got Me Time Keeping" features Tender Prey (Laura Bryon) on vocals.
 In March 2016, he released an EP, Dennis, which featured unreleased tracks from the recordings of The Boombox Ballads and two covers, one of them of a Dennis Wilson track.

 Sweet Baboo's next album, Wild Imagination, was released in June 2017 on Moshi Moshi.
 In October 2017 the album was nominated for the 2016–2017 Welsh Music Prize.

-Black, collaborating with musician Paul Jones, released two albums under the name Group Listening: Clarinet & Piano: Selected Works Vol.1 (2018) and Clarinet & Piano: Selected Works Vol. 2 (2022).

 In October 2022, Black announced a new Sweet Baboo album - the first new music from this project in five years - with the single "Good Luck", written by H. Hawkline.
 The album The Wreckage was released in January 2023 on Black's own label Amazing Tapes from Canton.

+Collaborating with musician Paul Jones, Black has released albums under the name Group Listening.
+Clarinet & Piano: Selected Works Vol.1 (2018) and Clarinet & Piano: Selected Works Vol. 2 (2022) were re-workings of existing tracks by a wide variety of musicians, and Walks (2024) is their first composed of original material.

+Black also continues to produce, record and participate in Euros Childs's solo albums.